IltisAuge/uni-fail/README.md

 1. PRODUCTION=true
 2. Adjust your MongoDB connection credentials
 3. Change AUTH_RETURN_URL to point to your frontend Angular application (Important: No tailing "/"!)
-4. Change HOST, DOMAIN to reflect your domain name
+4. Change HOST and DOMAIN to reflect your domain name
 5. Change API_BASE to point to your backend API service (Important: No tailing "/"!)

 ### Setup Microsoft and Google authentication for production